This complete Thanksgiving meal for two is prepared in the slow cooker, letting you enjoy Thanksgiving all year long. Plus an easy clean up!

 Instructions

-- Put the turkey thigh skin side up in the slow cooker and sprinkle on salt and pepper.
+- Put the turkey thigh skin side up in the cooker and sprinkle on salt and pepper.

 - Pour over the 1 tablespoon of butter over the turkey.